Skoda Superb Estate - MPG, running costs & CO2

 Skoda Superb Estate MPG & CO2

-That 2.0-litre diesel can manage an impressive 56.5mpg in fuel economy and from 131g/km of CO2, with the next most fuel-efficient choice being the 118bhp 1.6-litre TDI diesel.
-Coupled to the seven-speed DSG automatic gearbox (which comes as standard), it returns up to 49.8mpg and CO2 emissions from 149g/km for a reasonable Benefit-in-Kind (BiK).
+That 2.0-litre diesel can manage an impressive 57.7mpg in fuel economy and CO2 emissions start from 129g/km, although with the automatic gearbox it returns 56.5mpg and CO2 is from 132g/km, which still gives it a reasonable Benefit-in-Kind (BiK) rating.

-The top diesel is the 187bhp version of the 2.0-litre TDI engine, and even with more power it still achieves up to 47.9mpg while emitting CO2 from 153g/km, with BiK a couple of percentage points higher than the 148bhp engine.
-If you add four-wheel drive, fuel consumption increases to 44.8mpg, and it’s subject to a higher BiK bracket too.
+The top diesel is the 197bhp version of the 2.0-litre TDI engine, and even with more power it still achieves up to 51.4mpg while emitting CO2 from 144g/km, with BiK a couple of percentage points higher than the 148bhp engine.
+If you add four-wheel drive, fuel consumption increases to 47.1mpg, and it’s subject to a higher BiK bracket.

-The 1.5-litre TSI petrol with 148bhp can be chosen with any of the trim levels apart from Laurin & Klement or the entry-level S trim, and can return up to 43.5mpg thanks to its cylinder-deactivation technology, which allows the car to run on just two cylinders under light throttle.
-Choose a DSG automatic gearbox, however, and efficiency drops to 42.2mpg, plus it slots into a higher band than the manual version.
+The 1.5-litre TSI petrol with 148bhp can be chosen with any of the trim levels apart from Laurin & Klement, and can return up to 45.6mpg thanks to its cylinder-deactivation technology, which allows the car to run on just two cylinders under light throttle.
+Choose a DSG automatic gearbox and efficiency drops a little, to 44.1mpg.

 Above that is a 2.0-litre TSI petrol engine with 187bhp, which provides a bit of extra power and performance but returns slightly lower running costs.
-Skoda claims 38.2mpg for this engine and, with CO2 emissions from 168g/km, BiK is higher for this model than the 1.5-litre engine.
+Skoda claims 40.9mpg for this engine and, with CO2 emissions from 157g/km, BiK is higher for this model than the 1.5-litre engine.
 For most people, we’d say the 1.5-litre is more than sufficient if you’re looking at the petrols.

-At the top of the range is a 268bhp 2.0-litre petrol engine that’s a fast but rather niche choice.
-It comes with four-wheel-drive as standard and will return around 33mpg, while its CO2 emissions from 191g/km means it's in one of the highest BiK brackets.
+At the top of the range is a 276bhp 2.0-litre petrol engine that’s a fast but rather niche choice.
+It comes with four-wheel drive as standard and will return around 33mpg, while its CO2 emissions start at 188g/km, which means it's in one of the highest BiK brackets.

-A plug-in hybrid Superb iV model our top pick for company-car drivers.
-That's thanks to its low 32-42g/km CO2 emissions, making BiK far lower than for any other version in the range.
-Fuel-efficiency is rated at up to 201.8mpg, but in real-world driving this will depend on how often you charge its 13kWh battery.
+A plug-in hybrid Superb iV model is our top pick for company car drivers.
+That's thanks to its low 27g/km CO2 emissions, making BiK far lower than for any other version in the range.
+Fuel-efficiency is rated at up to 235.4mpg, but in real-world driving this will depend on how often you charge its 13kWh battery.

 The insurance ratings for the Skoda Superb Estate vary across the range – as you’d expect when there’s such a choice of engine and trim combinations.
-The 118bhp 1.6-litre TDI diesel in S trim enjoys the lowest rating; it’s in insurance group 12.
-Most other models are between groups 13 and 18.
+Most models slot in between group 19 and group 27.

 Alternatively, sensors on the car monitor the way the car is driven and can determine when a visit to the garage is due, which could be anywhere from 9,000 to 20,000 miles, but services won’t be any longer than two years apart.
 Skoda calls this 'variable interval servicing' and it makes sense if you mostly drive on motorways, making long journeys at high speeds, where the car is less likely to be subjected to the stresses of stop-start driving.